UNAIZAHMEDBAJWA-DEV/fathershop/README.md

 # Fathershop Project

 ## Description
-Fathershop is a Laravel-based web application that allows you to manage email campaigns, filter customers, and send bulk emails with tracking.
+Fathershop is a Laravel-based web application that allows you to manage email campaigns, filter customers, and send bulk emails with tracking, This Laravel package allows you to manage and send email campaigns with support for filtering customers, background email processing using jobs and queues, and integration with SendGrid for email delivery.

 ## Installation